iamtango/JS-Notes/README.md

 ?.
 agar apke pas properties abhi aceess nahi kr paa rahe hai but later so time we can access them use optional chaining so intead of giving error give them undefined

+## This Keyword

+It get reference to it outer lexical environment